chipsalliance/firrtl-spec/spec.md

 ## Intrinsics

 An intrinsic is a function.
-Intrinsics have all the components of a function except a list of statements.
+Intrinsics have all the components of a function except a body.
+An intrinsic is indicated with the intrinisic modifier added after the function name.
 An intrinsic is a firrtl implementation provided function.
 The name of intrinsics are implementation defined.
 A firrtl implementation shall reject IR with unknown intrinsics.
 Being functions, intrinsics are stateless.
+The typing rules of functions apply, with the exception of width inference.

 The widths of all an intrinsic's arguments must be specified.
 Width inference, described in [@sec:width-inference], is not supported for intrinsics' arguments